umr4nlp/umr-guidelines/guidelines.md

       :modstr FullAff)
 ```

-In a language like Chinese where there are no natural word boundaries in written text, sentences will have to go through a word segmentation process to facilitate the mapping of words into UMR concepts.
+In languages like Chinese where there are no natural word boundaries in written text, sentences will have to go through a word segmentation process to facilitate the mapping of words into UMR concepts.
 Consecutive sequences of Chinese characters that form a single concept will always be segmented into a single word.
-Multi-word concepts will only be relevant if the sequence of words that form a single concept are discontinuous, as 帮-忙-01 in <a href="#3-1-3-6 (2)">(2)</a>:
+This is the case for idioms such as 缘木求鱼, 刻舟求剑, which are segmented into single words, and  are mapped to single concepts in UMR annotation.
+However, multi-word concepts are still relevant if the sequence of words that form a single concept are discontinuous, as 帮-忙-01 in <a href="#3-1-3-6 (2a)">(2a)</a>:

-<span id="3-1-3-6 (2)">3-1-3-6 (2)</span> 这 办法 帮 不 了 我 多 大 忙 ， 点灯人 说 。
+<span id="3-1-3-6 (2a)">3-1-3-6 (2a)</span> 这 办法 帮 不 了 我 多 大 忙 ， 点灯人 说 。
 ```
 (x0 / 说-01
       :arg0  (x11 / 人